autohe/simpledet/README.md

-Only a smal change for test and learning git.
+Only a small change for test and learning git.
 Bin He, Feb 11, 2019

 ## SimpleDet - A Simple and Versatile Framework for Object Detection and Instance Recognition
 ### Major Features